logo for the-organic-gardener.com on Planting Potatoes

 Planting potatoes in your garden is no effort at all when you consider the likely rewards - a magnificent crop growing right outside your door over the coming months.

-Why Chitting or Sprouting 'Early' and 'Second Early' Potatoes Gets Results
+'Early' and 'Second Early' Potatoes

-The shorter spring day length will stimulate your 'early' potatoes to form tubers.
+And with 'Early' and 'Second Early' potatoes chitting has been found to have a positive influence on potato yeilds.
+The shorter spring day length may stimulate your 'early' potatoes to form tubers.
 Once the message is sent it is remembered.
-So when planting potatoes in August for late harvests using 'earlies', chit them in spring and keep them dry - alternatively buy specially prepared seed potato for late harvests.
+And you might be able to hold sprouted earlies cold and dry for planting in August.
+Alternatively buy specially prepared seed potato when planting potatoes for late harvests.

 Upside down potato tuber showing stalk end and shoot end